bip-itteam-internal/architecture-draft/Core System and Modules/CORE - API Master Gateway.md

 Read more about [mTLS](https://www.cloudflare.com/learning/access-management/what-is-mutual-tls/) the more secure method of authorization

+There is a discussion to imporve this into **INTERNAL-KEY-V2** where it will only be set and validated from internal to internal requests, therefore blocking any routes access with "/internal" automatically if it called from API-Gateway

 ## JWT Payload Structure / Custom Headers

 Additional JWT payload for easier look up into here instead of querying the database for those most reused information, this information is being passed around as additional headers